How to Build Your Email Targeting Program

 Editor’s note: We provide advanced email marketing workshops for Klaviyo customers throughout the year to teach topics from list growth and management to automated email series to the state of the industry.
 The following video and transcript are an excerpt from Agata’s presentation on advanced segmentation from our New York City Workshop.
+Her presentation also covered documenting your email strategy, an easy operational framework for targeted marketing, and a great email segmentation customer case study.

 There are four main categories that these different variables combine into: